About Pads Dog Rescue

 BreedSiberian Husky

-Atlas arrived with us through no fault of his own.
-Atlas has missed out on vital training and socialisation in his first year.With the help of his breeder we’ve had him fostered but sadly he will struggle to live with other pets and children.
-He was fostered with another dog but was a bit of a bully and then reactive when our walking, he was ok with the cats initially and then began hunting them.
+Atlas arrived with us through no fault of his own, he’s has missed out on some training and socialisation in his first year.With the help of his breeder we’ve had him fostered but sadly here he struggled to live with other pets and children.
+He was fostered with another dog but he started bullying them after a while, he was ok with the cats initially and then began hunting them.
 As he’s not reliable around other dogs, and a Husky, we would be prefer he had his own private garden for off-lead exercise.
-He really will need an experienced sled dog adult-only home where he can learn boundaries and manners.
+He will need an experienced adult-only home where he can learn boundaries and manners.

 Gill, a 5 years old male Lakeland Terrier available for adoption from Pads Dog Rescue in Scotland